Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning

 \section{Conclusion}

 Partial user participation may breach user privacy in federated learning, even if secure aggregation is employed at every training round.
 To address this challenge, we introduced the notion of long-term privacy, which ensures that the privacy of individual models are protected over all training rounds.
-We developed \name, a structured user selection strategy that guarantees long-term privacy while taking into account the fairness in user selection and average number of participating users, and showed that \namespace provides a trade-off between long-term privacy and average number of participating users (hence the convergence rate).
-Our experiments on the MNIST and CIFAR-$10$ datasets on both the IID and non-IID settings show that \namespace achieves comparable accuracy to the random selection strategy (which does not ensure long-term privacy), while ensuring long-term privacy guarantees.
+We developed \name, a structured user selection strategy that guarantees long-term privacy while taking into account the fairness in user selection and average number of participating users, and showed that \namespace provides a trade-off between long-term privacy and the convergence rate.
+Our experiments on the CIFAR-100, CIFAR-$10$, and MNIST datasets on both the IID and non-IID settings show that \namespace achieves comparable accuracy to the random selection strategy (which does not ensure long-term privacy), while ensuring long-term privacy guarantees.